rocky112358/UNIST_CSE364_Group2/README.md

 ### How to run the program
 1. After installing the program, you need to access another terminal session in the same server.
-2. Check if docker container which is running Spring web server in HostOS is running normally by using another terminal.
+2. Check if docker container which is running Spring web server is running normally by using another terminal.
-3. Approach to docker container by using command below.
+3. Approach to docker container by using command below in another terminal.
 ```
 docker ps - a | grep image_name
 docker exec -it container_name bash